-To keep hackers in the loop, we posted frequently on HackMIT's social media—announcements, reminders, hype, and more.
+To keep hackers in the loop, we posted frequently on HackMIT's social media, including announcements, reminders, hype, and more.

 Facebook Cover Photo and Filter

 A hackathon isn't complete without awesome swag.
 We provided hackers, mentors, and organizers with color-coded crewnecks.
-Hacker wore navy crewnecks; mentors wore purple and organizers white so that they could be easily located around the event venue.
+Hackers wore navy crewnecks; mentors and organizers wore purple and white, respectively, so that they could be easily located around the event venue.